The DB Function in Excel vs. Google Sheets

 DB Formula Example in Excel

-DB Depreciation Function in Excel
+DB Depreciation Function Example in Excel

-DB in Excel Vs DB in Google Sheets – Formula Comparison
+DB in Excel vs. DB in Google Sheets: Formula Comparison

-DB Formula #NUM Error for Invalid Period
+DB Formula #NUM!
+Error Due to Invalid Period in Google Sheets

 DB Generic Formula in Excel and Google Sheets